 - The biggest dogs are mastiffs, which originate from ancient Roman war dogs and can be 160 to 230 pounds.
 The biggest dog ever was an English mastiff that weighed in at 343 pounds.

-- The Boerboel is the second biggest dog breed, at 150 to 220 pounds.
+- The Boerboel is the second biggest dog breed in the world, at 150 to 220 pounds.
 They’re also one of the strongest, initially bred by farmers in South Africa to kill leopards and baboons.

-- At 120 to 180 pounds, Saint Bernards come in third.
+- At 120 to 180 pounds, Saint Bernards are the third biggest dog breed.
 They have been used to help rescue people stranded in the mountains.

 #15 Biggest Dog Breeds: Dogue de Bordeaux – 99 to 110 Pounds

 The first entry in our quest for the biggest dog in the world is the Dogue de Bordeaux.
 Also known as the Bordeaux Mastiff or the French Mastiff, it is the oldest French dog breed.
 Well known for being loyal, protective and affectionate this breed makes for a good guard dog.

 The male French Mastiff can weigh up to 27 inches in height and 110 pounds in weight while females weigh 99 pounds.
 Arguably, this canine has the largest head of any breed in the world.
 (How does it compare to the biggest dog ever?
 This large canine is only one-third (less actually), than the record-breaking mastiff that tipped the scales in such a spectacular fashion.)

 This breed originated in the Bordeaux region of France during the 14th century.
 People often use it to guard livestock and pull heavy carts.
 This type of dog breed is often considered to be the biggest dog in the world.

 This breed is a moderately active breed and requires daily exercise to stay in shape.
 However, it is important to not overwork these dogs as their size and weight also opens up the probability of health issues, such as dysplasia, digestive and hearth problems.